Geoffrey313/THU_RML/README.md

 # THU_RML
-Quasi-Experimental Research Project focusing on the impact of Recreational Marijuana Legalization (RML) across North American states.
+This repository gives access to the datasets and source code for reproducing the results from our paper. <br /> Our paper uses a quasi-experimental framework to investigate the impact of recreational marijuana legalization (RML) across North American states.

-# Project Title
+# Title
 **The American Green Waves: Effects of Recreational Marijuana Legalization on Firm Performance, Productivity, and Innovation**

-# Description
+# Abstract
-This repository gives access to the datasets and source code for reproducing the results from our paper.
+Incorporating the theoretical nexus between individual health and economic growth, we employ a quasi-experimental framework to investigate the impact of recreational marijuana legalization (RML) and marijuana's increased use on firm behaviors.
+Leveraging the staggered implementation of RML across 14 U.S. states and Canadian provinces from 2007 to 2021, we utilize a robust difference-in-differences (DiD) event-study methodology.
+Despite an initial positive market response to RML in the short term, indicating a cultural acceptance of marijuana use, our analysis reveals a subsequent reduction in overall firm performance over the long term, manifested through declines in sales, profitability, and valuation.
+More importantly, we find that RML detrimentally impacts firms' innovation capacity, evidenced by declines in patent quality, originality, and research impact.
+These results are associated with a decrease in employee productivity and collaborative effectiveness among diverse individuals, suggesting a negative influence of RML on the production and innovation processes within firms, from ideation to realization.
+These results are further associated with a significant increase of 2.87\% in marijuana prevalence among adults, which coincides with an immediate decline in individual cognitive function, as proxied by an increase in work-related and automobile accidents.

 # Authors
-Geoffrey Ducournau, *Tsinghua University*
+Geoffrey Ducournau, *Tsinghua University* <br />
-Jinliang Li, *Tsinghua University*
+Jinliang Li, *Tsinghua University* <br />
-Yan Li, *The University of Hong Kong*
+Yan Li, *The University of Hong Kong* <br />
-Zigan Wang, *Tsinghua University*
+Zigan Wang, *Tsinghua University* <br />
-Qie Ellie Yin, *Hong Kong Baptist University*
+Qie Ellie Yin, *Hong Kong Baptist University* <br />
+***All errors are ours.***

 # Correspondence
 Geoffrey Ducournau, *Tsinghua University* [gduc@sem.tsinghua.edu.cn]

-# Source Code to Reproduce Tables:
+# Acknowledgments
+This work was supported by the School of Economics and Management (SEM) of Tsinghua University and received funding from the China Ministry of Science and Technology (**2023YFC3305402**).

+# Data and Replication Code:
 ## Table3 and TableA3:
 > From the folder ./Public_Firm_Level_Samples download the sample ```S1.dta``` and run the following commands:
 ```bash